 Create a sustainable program.

 Starting up a workout program not only gives you a schedule of what to do every day, but it also keeps you accountable and motivated.
 "Find a program that works for you, whether it's a couch-to-5k program, workout app, group fitness class, or a workout your trainer put together for you," Fierras says.
 Once you get in the habit of training every day, it will become something you love and really look forward to doing.

-Some workout programs have you doing burpees, jump squats, and other intense moves that your body might not be able to handle in your 40s and up—well, not yet, anyway.
+Some workout programs have you doing burpees, jump squats, and other intense moves that your body might not be able to handle once you're in your 40s—well, not yet, anyway.
 There are plenty of ways you can modify different exercises that still bring on the benefits without the potential for burnout or injury.

 Don't push yourself too hard.

-Doing heavy cardio sessions on the elliptical or treadmill are only going to go so far.
-Instead, James recommends focusing on other forms of training to stay fit.
+Basing your workouts almost entirely on cardio is only going to get you so far.
+For balanced workouts, James recommends incorporating other forms of training.
 One of his top picks?
-Starting to use weights (even small ones!), which is when the majority of his clients really start to notice changes in their bodies.
+Starting to use weights—even small ones—which is how the majority of his clients really start to notice changes in their bodies, he says.

-Sometimes staying fit doesn’t involve moving at all.
-Research published in JAMA Internal Medicine in 2014, revealed that dedicating yourself to a daily meditation session can do wonders for your health, helping with stress, anxiety, depression, and banishing pain.
-There are numerous free apps that can help you get started as you’re guided by a calming instructor, and all you need is a few minutes a day to start feeling its effects.
+Sometimes staying fit doesn't involve moving at all.
+According to 2014 research published in JAMA Internal Medicine, dedicating yourself to a daily meditation practice can do wonders for your health—helping manage stress, anxiety, depression, and pain.
+There are numerous free apps that can help you get started, and all you need is a few minutes a day to start feeling its effects.

 How many times have you taken a five-minute break between exercises, just to scroll through social media or catch up on texts and emails?
 When you're working out, make every minute about working toward your goals—not about what everyone else is up to.
 After a set of push-ups, do a one-minute plank.
 Between sets of squats, do a series of 30-second hamstring stretches.